-Your tiny fluffy ducklings have somehow transformed into a duck.
-They quack all the time, poop everywhere, and somehow turn everywhere around their water into a mudhole.
+Your tiny, fluffy ducklings have somehow transformed into ducks.
+They quack all the time, poop everywhere, and somehow, all ground within a 12-foot radius of any source of water is a mudhole.
 They’re fun, but you’re wondering when you’ll get the rewards of all the work and money you’ve put into them.
 Where are those eggs?

 This article might also be helpful: